acantril/learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE3 - Create & Configure the AWS Side infrastructure.md

 run a `nano /etc/ssh/sshd_config`
 locate `PasswordAuthentication no` and change to `PasswordAuthentication yes` , then `ctrl+o` to save and `ctrl+x` to exit.
-the set a password on the ec2-user user run a `passwd ec2-user` and enter the `DBPassword` you noted down at the start of the demo.
+then set a password on the ec2-user user
+run a `passwd ec2-user` and enter the `DBPassword` you noted down at the start of the demo.
 **this is only temporary.. we're using the same password throughout the demo to make things easier and less prone to mistakes**

 restart SSHD to make those changes with `service sshd restart`

-Return back to the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances: with the `awsCatWeb` instance selected, note down its `Private IPV4 Address` you will need this in a moment.
+Return back to the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:
+with the `awsCatWeb` instance selected, note down its `Private IPV4 Address` you will need this in a moment.

 Select the `CatWeb` instance, right click, `Connect`
 Select `Session Manager` and click `Connect`
 When connected type `sudo bash` to run a privileged bash shell

 move to the webroot folder by typing `cd /var/www/`